 With this option, you elect to increase your monthly benefit temporarily.
-The temporary increase will begin when you retire and continue until an age you choose, between age 62 and the age you become entitled to a full Social Security benefit.
+The temporary increase will begin when you retire and continue until an age you choose, between age 62 and the age you are entitled to a full Social Security benefit.
 At that point, your benefit will be permanently reduced.
-You can elect this option with an unreduced retirement benefit or if you retire at age 60 or older and are vested (you have at least five years of creditable service).
-See "Qualifying for Retirement" in this chapter for a Social Security age chart.
+You can elect this option with an unreduced or reduced retirement benefit.
+For a Social Security age chart, see Chapter 10-Receiving Retirement and Deferred Compensation Plan Payments.